 Penrose Academy prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-Students, parents and staff may access this report in full by contacting the Phoenix Police Department.
+Students, parents, and staff may access this report in full by contacting the Phoenix Police Department.
 A complete copy of this report is also available online at penrose.edu.

 Campus crime, arrest and referral statistics include those reported to the Phoenix Police Department and the Penrose Academy designated campus officials.
 Please note that Penrose Academy has one campus, located at 13402 N. Scottsdale Road, Suite B160, Scottsdale, AZ 85254, with no campus housing nor satellite locations, nor any public property that is immediately adjacent to, or accessible from, our campus.

 Penrose Academy does not have a campus police staff, nor do the campus security officials have any arresting authority.
 Local law enforcement has the arresting authority on Penrose Academy's Campus.
 Upon written request, Penrose Academy will disclose to the alleged victim of any crime of violence or non-forcible sex offense, the results of any disciplinary hearing conducted by Penrose Academy against a student who is the alleged perpetrator of such crime or offense.
 Each year, by October 1, Penrose Academy will compile an Annual Safety and Security Report that includes fire and crime statistics from the incident and crime reports given to the campus security authorities.
 The crime statistics will be sent to the U.S. Department of Education each year upon receipt of the letter requesting the crime reports.
-This information will be uploaded via http://surveys.ope.ed.gov/security by the Sr, Director of Education and Student Services.
+This information will be uploaded via http://surveys.ope.ed.gov/security by the President.
 Crime statistics from the area surrounding Penrose Academy (Thunderbird Rd to Sweetwater Ave, 68th St. to Scottsdale Rd) will also be requested from the Phoenix Police Department and will be disclosed in the annual crime report.

-Each year, a message will be sent to all enrolled students and staff via the Penrose App by October 1, giving the website address to access this updated report.
-New faculty and staff members and students will be informed of this report during their new hire orientation or student orientation and directed to the Penrose Academy App. and/or website to review this report.
+Each year, a message will be sent to all enrolled students and staff members and students will be informed of this report during their new hire orientation or student orientation and directed to the Penrose Academy App. and/or website to review this report.